bcgov/digital-trust-toolkit/credentials/credential-tsm-protocol.md

 * [Water Stewardship Protocol](https://mining.ca/flippingbooks/water-stewardship/)

-A detailed description of the protocols can be accessed at: mining.ca.
-A primer on TSM Protocols is available [here](https://mining.ca/resources/guides-manuals/tsm-101-a-primer/).
-TSM credential is a combination of pass/fail scores and letter grades ranging from Level C to Level AAA.
-The TSM reports acts as a reference to mining stakeholders, such as investors and purchasers.
+A detailed description of the protocols can be accessed online through MAC's Website: [TSM Protocols & Frameworks](https://mining.ca/towards-sustainable-mining/protocols-frameworks/)

+The TSM summary credential is a combination of pass/fail scores and letter grades ranging from Level C to Level AAA.
+The TSM report acts as a reference to mining stakeholders, such as investors and purchasers.

 ## Principles